-Associate in Science Degree in Business Administration-Concentration in Management
+Associate in Science in Business Administration with a Concentration in Management 2013-2014 Curriculum

 This program offers a basic foundation in economics and business operations that will help graduates develop as leaders.
 With practical experience an important part of the Peirce educational model, students will quickly be able to apply classroom experience to the workplace.